Donna Kennedy - Hand Therapist (Occupational Therapist)

 What was the most difficult aspect of doing your PhD?

-Well, I’m still completing my PhD so the most difficult part may be yet to come!
-I’ve had to reel myself in occasionally, as it is tempting to take on too many projects.
-I’ve never been good at declining an opportunity!
+It was challenging to reel myself in, as it is tempting to take on too many projects.
 It was also challenging to have to relearn some of the basic science that I studied as an undergraduate more than 30 years ago.
+But the most difficult aspect was writing up my thesis when I had finished my Fellowship and returned to my clinical role.
+I wouldn’t want to have to repeat that.

 What difference has your research training and experience made to your career?

 Imperial College and the National Institute for Health Research (NIHR) provide an extraordinary development programme for Doctoral Fellows.
 I have grown personally, developed diverse skills to conduct my project and, critically, the skills to share my results; to get my findings to the end users.
-I have developed exciting collaborations with a number of Imperial College departments — Surgery, Bioengineering, the MSK lab, Robotics.
 My training has strengthened and broadened my clinical and academic teaching.
 Probably most importantly, research training has made me a better clinician.

 What has made a difference to progressing your research career?